OliveLeb/OliveLeb/README.md

 ### Hello everybody 👋

-My name is Olivier Lebel and I am a web developer fullstack currently living in Anglet, France.
+My name is Olivier Lebel and I am a web developer fullstack currently living in Massy, France.

 ### Languages and Tools: